 What Type of Floors Can Epoxy Coating Be Applied To?

-Epoxy floors have properties that have a lot of great advantages for a variety of industries, including food processing, commercial kitchens, chemical processing, and warehousing.
+Commercial epoxy flooring has properties that have a lot of great advantages for a variety of industries, including food processing, commercial kitchens, chemical processing, and warehousing.

 They also come in different varieties each with their own special properties and aesthetic qualities.